ucsb-cs32/s21/_lab/lab01.md

 (% under 5): 6.5<br>
 Education info: fix this for lab01<br>
 ***<br>
+Note that with so much data, it will likely be useful to redirect the output to a file.
+If you run: Lab01Full zwood$ ./dataProj > outputFile
+You can then open the text file "outputFile" to look at all the data using a text editor.
+Or for example use "more outputFile" to examine the data one screen at a time.

 You should also make sure that you can successfully run testDemog1 and see results like:<br>
 [zjwood@csilvm-01 Lab01Base]$ ./testDemog1<br>